 To achieve upright positioning, the patient can:

-• Sit up straight in a bed or a chair, with their back supported by pillows or cushions.
+• Sit straight in a bed or a chair, with their back supported by pillows or cushions.

 • Lean forward slightly, resting their elbows on a table or their knees.